aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 When a player places themselves in the path of an opponent, usually in an effort to force the opponent into a less advantageous position, without initially engaging in a push, charge, tackle, or wrap it is considered a pick.

 A. It is illegal to pick a player of another position.

-B. It is illegal to extend a single point of one’s body during a pick, such as the elbow or point of the shoulder, causing the picked player to run into it.
+B. It is illegal to extend a single point of one's body during a pick, such as the elbow or point of the shoulder, causing the picked player to run into it.

 C. A pick set from behind must give the picked player time to brace for contact.

-D. A pick set on a moving player must be set with enough time for the player to stop and/or change direction, as determined by the picked player’s speed at the time that the pick is set, not by their actual awareness of the pick.
+D. A pick set on a moving player must be set with enough time for the player to stop and/or change direction, as determined by the picked player's speed at the time that the pick is set, not by their actual awareness of the pick.

 i.
 If neither player has possession of a ball, the picked player must make every attempt to avoid charging the picking player, either by slowing down so that the initiation of contact is non-forceful or by avoiding the opposing player entirely.

 ii.
 A player charging through an illegal pick shall not be penalized provided they do not increase their force in response to the pick.

 ⚑ *Contact Foul*—Picking a player of another position